A DNA test can be used to either:

 - find out who inherits an estate when someone has died

-If you’re ordered to get a test by the court you must choose an approved testing company.
-If you’re ordered to get a test by the Child Maintenance Service they’ll tell you which company to use.
+If you’re ordered to get a test by the Child Maintenance Service, they’ll tell you which laboratory to use.

 - Alpha Biolaboratories